-(10) The state department shall conduct feasible studies and pilot programs as the general assembly may from time to time direct to lessen medical costs, including medicaid money associated with persons with HIV/AIDS. § 26-4-646.
+(1) The Department shall conduct feasible studies and pilot programs as the general assembly may from time to time direct to lessen medical costs, including Medicaid money associated with persons with HIV or AIDS (see Definitions (1)). § 26-4-646.

-It is the duty of every physician who, during the course (1)of an examination, discovers the existence of HIV infection or treats a patient for HIV infection to inform the patient of the interpretation of laboratory results and counsel the patient on measures for preventing the infection of others, prevention and treatment of opportunistic infections, treatment to prevent progression of HIV infection, and the necessity of regular medical evaluation.
+It is the duty of every physician who, during the course (1)of an examination, discovers the existence of HIV infection (see Definitions (5)) or treats a patient for HIV infection to inform the patient of the interpretation of laboratory results and counsel the patient on measures for preventing the infection of others, prevention and treatment of opportunistic infections, treatment to prevent progression of HIV infection, and the necessity of regular medical evaluation.
 Any local health department, state institution or facility, medical practitioner, or public or private hospital or clinic may examine and provide treatment for HIV infection for any minor without parental consent.
-Consultation, examination, and treatment for such minor shall be absolutely confidential and shall not be divulged by the facility or physician to anyone but the minor, except for purposes of required reporting (see Testing & Reporting (6) & (7)).
+Consultation, examination, and treatment for such minor shall be absolutely confidential and shall not be divulged by the facility or physician to anyone but the minor, except for purposes of required reporting (see Testing & Reporting (6), (7)).
 If the minor is less than sixteen years old and not emancipated, the minor's parents or legal guardian may be informed by the physician or facility of the consultation, examination, and treatment.
 The physician or other health care provider shall counsel the minor on the importance of informing the minor's parents of the consultation. § 25-4-1405.

-(2) When a public safety worker, emergency medical service provider, or staff member of a detention facility has been exposed to blood or other bodily fluid that may reasonably be infected with HIV, state and local health departments may assist in evaluation and treatment of any involved person by: accessing information on the incident and any person involved to determine whether a potential exposure to HIV occurred; examining and testing such involved persons to determine HIV infection when the fact of an exposure has been established by the state or local health department; communicating relevant information and laboratory test results on the involved persons if the confidentiality of such information and test results is acknowledged by the recipients and adequately protected;

-and providing counseling to the involved persons on the potential health risks and treatment resulting from exposure.
+(2) When a public safety worker, emergency medical service provider, or staff member of a detention facility has been exposed to blood or other bodily fluid that may reasonably be infected with HIV, state and local health departments may assist in evaluation and treatment of any involved person by: accessing information on the incident and any person involved to determine whether a potential exposure to HIV occurred; examining and testing such involved persons to determine HIV infection when the fact of an exposure has been established by the state or local health department; communicating relevant information and laboratory test results on the involved persons to such person's attending physician or directly to the involved persons if the confidentiality of such information and test results is acknowledged by the recipients and adequately protected; and providing counseling to the involved persons on the potential health risks and treatment resulting from exposure.
 The employer of an exposed person shall ensure that relevant information and laboratory test results on the involved person are kept confidential and protected from unauthorized disclosure. § 25-4-1405.

 (3) Optional services or optional eligible groups were created to increase federal financial participation.
-These programs include, but are not limited to, home and community-based services program for persons living with AIDS. § 26-4-303.
+These programs include, but are not limited to, home and community-based services program for persons living with AIDS (see Definitions (1)). § 26-4-303.
 Colorado has selected, as an optional service under the medical assistance program, to provide home and community-based services for persons living with AIDS. § 26-4-302.